 - Shockingly, though, the trope was subverted in "Hanky Panky Hullabaloo," the Valentine's Day two-parter.
 There, she was paired with the ultra-brainy Edd instead.
 It makes more sense if you think about it, though: Double D is also the most compassionate of the Eds, and May is similarly the kindest of her sisters (in fact, their interest in each other starts when Double D, seeing May brokenhearted over Ed ignoring her, offers her a valentine to cheer her up).
 The writers also helped by giving May some Hidden Depths—it turns out she has surprising skill in chemistry, which she attributes to the various homemade beauty products she's created.

 - Futurama: One episode focuses on Fry dating the ditzy Amy, and how easily they bond because of their similarities.
-He dumps her at the end of the episode, although they remain Amicable Exes and still occasionally bond over their foolishness.
+They break up later in the same episode, although they remain Amicable Exes and still occasionally bond over their foolishness.

 - The Loud House: Leni is pretty dumb and has a crush on a boy named Chaz, who, while not as dumb as her, is still not the sharpest tool in the shed.